eduardonwa/blog/README.md

 # Recent changes

+Watch a preview video https://imgur.com/bM7PlRz

 I just committed a better and more "stylish" forms for my Posts.
 I used to have a 2 columns composition, where I would have 1 column of _1fr_ dedicated to the ```textarea``` or the body of the post, and the other column with the size of **233px** to have the details of said post, so things like category, tags, slug, etc all of that would've been there.

-Happy to say I took it to the next level... (yeah) Im showing a preview video right here.
+Happy to say I took it to the next level... (yeah)

 The page where I show the form to create/edit a post has the entire window dedicated to the body of the Post and by using a modal (CSS) im displaying and toggling a column to the right side of the screen to give me the details.
 Everything still looks very familiar to what I used to have, there were no Javascript or third party plug-ins adopted because im using a clever way.